Shepperton Studios

 Shepperton Studios is a film studio located in Shepperton, Surrey, England, with a history dating back to 1931.
 It is now part of the Pinewood Studios Group.
-During its early existence, the studio was branded as Sound City (not to be confused with the Californian recording studio of the same name).
+During its early existence, the studio was branded as Sound City (not to be confused with the Californian Sound City Studios).

 History

 1930s–1960s

 Shepperton Studios was built on the grounds of Littleton Park, which was built in the 17th century by local nobleman Thomas Wood.
 The old mansion still stands on the site.

 Scottish businessman Norman Loudon purchased Littleton Park in 1931 for use by his new film company, Sound Film Producing & Recording Studios; the facility opened in 1932.
 The studios, which produced both short and feature films, expanded rapidly.
 Proximity to the Vickers-Armstrongs aircraft factory at Brooklands, which attracted German bombers, disrupted filming during the Second World War, as did the requisitioning of the studios in 1941 by the government, who first used it for sugar storage and later to create decoy aircraft and munitions for positioning in the Middle East.
 The Ministry of Aircraft Production also took over part of the studios for the production of Vickers Wellington bomber components early in the war.

 After re-opening in 1945, the studios changed hands.
 When Sir Alexander Korda purchased British Lion Films, he also acquired a controlling interest in Sound City and Shepperton Studios.
 Among the films in which he was involved during this period were The Fallen Idol (1948) and The Third Man (1949) which was shot both at the studios and on location and has been referred to as the best British film noir.

 In spite of such successes, British Lion ran into financial difficulties in the 1950s when it was unable to repay a 1949 loan from the National Film Finance Corporation and went into receivership on 1 July 1954.
 In January 1955, a new company, British Lion Films Ltd, was formed and Roy and John Boulting took over at Shepperton Studios.
-Their comedies, such as I'm All Right Jack (1959), were produced there, as were dramas from other film-makers such as J. Lee Thompson's The Guns of Navarone (1961).
+The studio was rebuilt and reopened in September 1958.
+The Boulting's comedies, such as I'm All Right Jack (1959), were produced there, as were dramas from other film-makers such as J. Lee Thompson's The Guns of Navarone (1961).
 The studio's other projects from the same decade include Stanley Kubrick's Dr Strangelove (1964) and the musical Oliver!
 (1968), which won the Academy Award for Best Picture.